Methamphetamine

-In low to moderate doses, methamphetamine can elevate mood, increase alertness, concentration and energy in fatigued individuals, reduce appetite, and promote weight loss.
-At very high doses, it can induce psychosis, breakdown of skeletal muscle, seizures and bleeding in the brain.
-Chronic high-dose use can precipitate unpredictable and rapid mood swings, stimulant psychosis (e.g., paranoia, hallucinations, delirium, and delusions) and violent behavior.
+The effects of methamphetamine are nearly identical to other substituted amphetamine.
+In low to moderate and therapeutic doses (5–25 mg orally), methamphetamine produces typical SNDRA effects and may elevate mood, increase alertness, concentration, and energy, reduce appetite, and promote weight loss.
+In overdose or during extended binges, it may induce psychosis, breakdown of skeletal muscle, seizures, and bleeding in the brain.
+Chronic high-dose use can precipitate unpredictable and rapid mood swings, stimulant psychosis (e.g., paranoia, hallucinations, delirium, and delusions), and aggression.
 Recreationally, methamphetamine's ability to increase energy has been reported to lift mood and increase sexual desire to such an extent that users are able to engage in sexual activity continuously for several days while binging the drug.
-Methamphetamine is known to possess a high addiction liability (i.e., a high likelihood that long-term or high dose use will lead to compulsive drug use) and high dependence liability (i.e. a high likelihood that withdrawal symptoms will occur when methamphetamine use ceases).
-Withdrawal from methamphetamine after heavy use may lead to a post-acute-withdrawal syndrome, which can persist for months beyond the typical withdrawal period.
-Methamphetamine is neurotoxic to human midbrain dopaminergic neurons at high doses.
-Methamphetamine has been shown to have a higher affinity and, as a result, higher toxicity toward serotonergic neurons than amphetamine.
+Methamphetamine is known to possess a high abuse liability (a high likelihood that extratherapeutic use will lead to compulsive drug use) and high psychological dependence liability (a high likelihood that withdrawal symptoms will occur when methamphetamine use ceases).
+Discontinuing methamphetamine after heavy use may lead to a post-acute-withdrawal syndrome, which can persist for months beyond the typical withdrawal period.
+At high doses, like other substituted amphetamine, methamphetamine is neurotoxic to human midbrain dopaminergic neurons and, to a lesser extent, serotonergic neurons.
 Methamphetamine neurotoxicity causes adverse changes in brain structure and function, such as reductions in grey matter volume in several brain regions, as well as adverse changes in markers of metabolic integrity.

-Methamphetamine belongs to the substituted phenethylamine and substituted amphetamine chemical classes.
+Methamphetamine belongs to the substituted phenethylamine and substituted amphetamine chemical classes and as a drug acts as a serotonin–norepinephrine–dopamine releasing agent.
 It is related to the other dimethylphenethylamines as a positional isomer of these compounds, which share the common chemical formula auto=1|C10H15N.